rajnandale/capitalconnect/README.md

 ![Alternate Setup With Xampp: Setup own local mysql database](/database_file/setup.txt)

 ## we encouraged to forked this repo and contribute by making this project well structured using framework
-suggestion :- use laravel framework, enable remote sql database support,
+suggestion :- use laravel framework, Restructure the code.
+Divide into Modules, Responsive Mobile View

 Still if u need any help then contact owner of this repo i.e. me Raj Nandale